Skip to main content

 Built for different starting points, one engineering standard.

-Learners join with different goals, but everyone works through the same mission-oriented framework: reason, simulate, verify, and explain.
+Learners join with different goals, but everyone works through the same structured curriculum: read, visualize, quiz, and track progress.

 QuizThrust BasicsThrust is the force that moves a rocketthrough space by expelling propellantat high velocity from a nozzle.F = maForce equals mass times acceleration.This applies to all rocket engines.Key: Every action has an equaland opposite reaction.